stella-kang/SnackTyper/README.md

 # SnackTyper

 ## Background
-**SnackTyper** is an snack-themed typing game where the player must feed the Shiba Inu in the alloted time by typing the words that match what is shown on the screen based on the key provided.
-As the player progresses through the game, the amount of snacks requested will becoming higher.
-The game will end when a user is unsuccessful in feeding the animal (by running out of time or inputing the wrong words) more than three times.
+**SnackTyper** is an snack-themed typing game where the player must feed the Shiba Inu in the alloted time by typing the words that match what is shown on the screen, based on the key provided.
+As the player progresses through the game, the amount of snacks requested will increase.
+The game will end when a user is unsuccessful in feeding the animal (by running out of time) more than three times.

 ## Functionality and MVPs
 In **SnackTyper**, users will be able to: